NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

-  ``Zones`` are not currently used for the energy model; all conditioned space in a dwelling unit is currently modeled as a single EnergyPlus thermal zone.
+  ``Zones`` are currently only used if zone-level (and potentially space-level) design loads are desired.
-  Some buffer spaces are also modeled as separate EnergyPlus thermal zones; see :ref:`hpxmllocations` for more information.
+  They are not currently used for the energy model; all conditioned space in a dwelling unit is currently modeled as a single EnergyPlus thermal zone.

 One or more zones can be entered as a ``/HPXML/Building/BuildingDetails/Zones/Zone``.